About the Center

 Students who are involved in community-based projects are more marketable than the average job seeker.
 At Methodist, we are preparing students to become life-long learners and solid professionals.

-There are two parts to the concept of Community Engagement: Problem-solving community-based internships, which will be located in the Office of Career Services, will provide students with valuable real-world experience in the job market, and community-based internships, located in the Center for Community Engagement, which will give students opportunities to improve their local community in ways that extend beyond basic volunteerism.
+There are two parts to the concept of Community Engagement: Problem-solving community-based internships, located in the Office of Career Services, will provide students with valuable real-world experience in the job market, and community-based internships, located in the Center for Community Engagement, which will give students opportunities to improve their local community in ways that extend beyond basic volunteerism.

 Service and internship opportunities abound for MU students.
 These experiences help and improve the community, but the students also benefit by learning the value and beauty of service to others.
 Applying their classroom knowledge in these internships prepares them for a life of satisfying careers and civic involvement.